mighdoll/sparkle/README.md

 * include a pre-built 'sg' launcher
 * a sample dashboard for streams

-More details in the [todo list](https://github.com/mighdoll/sparkle/blob/master/ToDo)
+More ideas in the [todo list](https://github.com/mighdoll/sparkle/blob/master/ToDo)

 Using sparkle
 -------